Granitosaurus/parsel-cli/README.md

 ### Processors and Commands

-`parsecli` supports processors and commands in shell for advance usage:
+`parselcli` supports processors and commands in shell for advance usage:

     $ parsel "https://github.com/granitosaurus/parsel-cli"
     > --help